Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: List of terminologies

-A single topological order in $D$-dimensional spacetime is described by a $D$-category with only one simple object.
-We will call such a $D$-category as a \textbf{fusion $(D-1)$-category}.
-We drop the simple object in the $D$-category.
-The 1-morphisms in the $D$-category correspond to the objects in the fusion $(D-1)$-category.
-The composition of the 1-morphisms in the $D$-category becomes the fusion of the objects in the fusion $(D-1)$ category.
-The 2-morphisms in the $D$-category correspond to the 1-morphisms in the fusion $(D-1)$-category, \etc.
+The excitations in a single topological order in $n$D spacetime is described by a fusion $(n-1)$-category.
+Now the objects in the fusion $(n-1)$-category correspond codimension-1 excitations (domain walls).
+The 1-morphisms correspond codimension-2 excitations (domain walls on domain walls), \etc.

 An example of fusion 1-category is $\Vec$.
 The objects in $\Vec$ are the vector spaces.
-The simple objects are the (equivalent classes of) 1-dimensional vector spaces and composite objects are muti-dimensional vector spaces.
+The simple objects are the (equivalent classes of) 1-dimensional vector spaces and composite objects are multi-dimensional vector spaces.
 There is only one simple object.
 We see that composite objects are direct sums of simple objects.
 The morphisms (the 1-morphisms) correspond to the linear operators acting on the vector spaces.
 The tensor product of the vector spaces defines the fusion of the objects.
 We see that 1-dimensional vector space is the unit of the tensor product, and hence the simple object is the unit of the fusion.
 We also call such a fusion unit as the trivial object.
 The 1-morphisms that connect the simple object to itself is proportional to the one-by-one identity operator, and thus are also trivial.
 So we refer fusion 1-category $\Vec$ as \textbf{trivial category}.
-We also have \textbf{trivial higher category}, which has only one simple morphism at every level.
+We also have \textbf{trivial higher category}, which has only one simple non-descendant morphism (which are not condensation of other excitations\cite{GJ190509566,J200306663,KZ200308898,KZ200514178}) at every level.
 We denote the trivial higher category as $n\Vec$.

-Another example of fusion 1-category is $\Rep(G)$.
-The objects in $\Rep(G)$ are the representation of the group $G$.
-The simple objects are the (equivalent classes of) irreducible representations and composite objects are the reducible representations.
-The reducible representations are direct sums of irreducible representations, and thus composite objects are direct sums of simple objects.
-The morphisms (the 1-morphisms) correspond the symmetric operators acting one on group representations.
-The tensor product of the $G$-representations defines the fusion of the objects.
+Another example of fusion $n$-category is $\Rep(G)$.
+The $(n-1)$-morphisms in $\Rep(G)$ are the representations of the group $G$ which correspond to point-like excitations in $n$-dimensional space.
+The tensor product of the $G$-representations defines the fusion of the $(n-1)$-morphisms.
+The simple $(n-1)$-morphisms are the (equivalent classes of) irreducible representations and composite objects are the reducible representations.
+The reducible representations are direct sums of irreducible representations, and thus composite morphisms are direct sums of simple morphisms.
+The $n$-morphisms correspond the symmetric operators acting one on group representations.